 Here, $\DN$ is the dihedral group, and the genome has {\em dihedral symmetry}.

 Since $\DN$ is a subgroup of $\SN$, the sets $[\sigma]$ are cosets, that is, each $[\sigma] = \DN\sigma$ is an equivalence class of $\SN$.
 Since a given genome exists independently of its orientation in space, we may identify it with the entire coset \cite{mles,attilaand}.
-However, in practice (in this section, as in previous work), we choose any one of the permutations from the coset (\ref{eq:genomeclass}), say $\sigma$, to specify the genome, work with this single permutation at first, and incorporate all permutations in the set $[\sigma]$ (all symmetries of the genome) into the likelihood calculations in due course.
+However, in this initial formulation, we choose any one of the permutations from the coset (\ref{eq:genomeclass}), say $\sigma$, to specify the genome, work with this single permutation at first, and incorporate all permutations in the set $[\sigma]$ (all symmetries of the genome) into the likelihood calculations in due course.

-\begin{remark} We note that the group of permutations, $\SN$, and the group of symmetries, $\DN$, reflect choices that we have made in how we want to model the genomes.
-Different choices would give rise to a different group and/or symmetry group, but the framework and construction can proceed in the same way. \end{remark}

 We model evolution as a sequence of discrete rearrangement events occurring in continuous time.
 In this section, as in previous work, we consider a rearrangement to be a single permutation acting on a single permutation; in the next section we shall develop this into the notion of permutation clouds acting on permutation clouds.
-For now, however, for a genome represented by $\sigma\in\SN$, a rearrangement event is represented by a permutation, $a \in \SN$, acting on $\sigma$ (on the left):
+For now, however, for a genome represented by $\sigma\in\SN$, a rearrangement event is represented by a permutation, $a \in \SN$, acting on $\sigma$ (on the left): $\sigma \mapsto a\, \sigma$.
 We refer to permutations $a$ acting in this way as ``rearrangements''.
-Note that for a rearrangement $a$,